BibleResearch/bible-notes/new_testament/gospels_and_acts/mark.md

   - Even though it is an aside in the text, there has been much discussion about the the man in 14:51-52 who flees right out of the sheet he was using to cover himself.
 Some suggest that this was a **'cameo' appearance**, if you will, of Mark himself.
 While this is certainly possible, it is important not to miss the meaning because we're too busy checking the spelling.
 The point of this passage, in a book that discusses the true nature of discipleship, is to highlight the fact that this man was so intent on fleeing Christ that he was willing to risk public shame and disgrace.

   - It is interesting to read Mark 10:42-43 in light of the fact that this book was likely written to a primarily Gentile audience  This statement would have been quite an indictment for the original readers.

+  - The gospel of Mark has **multiple, possible endings**.
+Some copies end the book of Mark at 16:8, others end at 16:8 but tack on another sentence, and still others end at 16:20 (see: https://www.biblegateway.com/passage/?search=Mark+16%3A8-20&version=NLT).
+All of the earliest manuscripts, however, simply end at verse 8.
+Thus, I believe verse 8 is the original ending of the work.
+It is likely that scribes added longer endings in order to soften the **Mark's abrupt ending**.

+  - As far as the relationship between **the Apostle Peter and Mark** is concerned, 1 Peter 5:13 refers to Mark as "my son", signifying the closeness of their relationship.

   - More than the other gospel accounts, Mark accentuates the **political undertones and ironies** surrounding the crucifixion of Jesus Christ.
 When Jesus is sentenced, the Roman soldiers mock his kingship (15:16-20).
 When Jesus is crucified, the inscription put above Jesus, which said: **"The King of the Jews"** (15:26), appears to be another political shot at the Jews in that the Jews were killing their own king at the hands of the Romans.
 One irony is that Jesus really is the King of the Jews and the entire world.
 Most of the Jews and the Romans simply did not recognize His power because they did not understand the true nature of Christ's power.
 Another irony is that because of Jesus Christ's death and resurrection, He is now ruler over death itself and will one day return to exercise authority over death by banishing it once and for all (1 Corinthians 15:50-58, Revelation 21)!